redp4rrot/docs/docs/webdev/index.md

 This is opened in the `nano` editor by default.
 Simply exit and save changes.
 This completes the rebase assuming there were no merge conflicts.
 We will dive deeper as the practicality of this module increases.

+### <span class="webdev">Using the browser dev tools</span>
+Even if you know how to develop a software but if you're not a good debugger, then you'll really struggle a lot to find bugs.
+Usually, in a corporate enterprise codebase, there are thousands of lines of code in one single file.
+And there are multiple files with the exact same name located in different folders.
+It won't be anyone's cup of tea to keep more than 8 stacks/threads in their head to find that one bug.
+A bug has some parameters like - severity, impact, exposure, type etc. The basic steps for debugging anything are:

+1. Ask questions from yourself, like - `The request is sent by the APIClient.
+How the controller is handling this API endpoint?
+Okay, this endpoint is taking the request body to create an object and then this object is posted to some other handler.
+Maybe that handler failed processing this object the way its supposed to?`
+2. Reduce the bug exposure instead of finding an alternative way to bypass the bug which is called as a `PATCH`.
+The patch may fix the bug in some cases but it will really help the bug to hide more deeper in the system, thereby increasing bug exposure.
+3. To debug something, it depends on the type of bug i.e frontend, backend, devops etc. Let's say the bug is in front end feature.
+4. You can simply add a breakpoint in the browser dev tools and then trigger the execution flow.
+When the control hits the line at which breakpoint is marked, you can simply hover on the variables, functions or anything to see what's really going on.
+At this point, unless you're high on drugs, it is close to impossible for the bug to still hide.

+### <span class="webdev">Setting up Aliases</span>
+It makes no sense to write a same long command 100 times to do the exact same thing everytime.
+This is where aliases come into picture.